erikcameron/maxine/README.md

 `B`, and denotes this event will transform a state `A` into a state `B`.
-- <strong>Callbacks:</strong> Callbacks are functions that the machine runs on a given transition.
+- <strong>Callbacks:</strong> Callbacks are functions that the machine runs on a given transition and that filter a `%Data{}` object in some way.
 They may be specified in the following ways, in the order in which they will be run:
     * On entering a given state (or a group, or `*`)
     * On leaving a given state (or a group, or `*`)